UiPath/ProcessMining-pm-utils/README.md

 ```

 #### test_exists ([source](macros/generic_tests/test_exists.sql))
-This generic test evaluates whether a column is available in the model.
+This generic test evaluates whether a model is available or if a column is available in the model.
+When used to check the existence of a column, the check is only executed when the model exists to prevent the same error occurring multiple times.
+You should add this test on the model level whenever the existence of the model is uncertain (e.g. source tests).

 Usage:
 ```
 models:
   - name: Model_A
+    tests:
+      - pm_utils.exists
     columns:
       - name: '"Column_A"'
         tests: